alexbujenita/flix-node-back/README.md

 Accepts a GET request with the actor's ID in the params, it then goes through all the existing pages and builds a list with all of the actor's films.
 In case of error return 501.

+### Actor Info

+Accepts a GET request with the actor's ID in the params, it return an object with the actor's info, such as name.
 ### Movie

 Accepts a GET request with the film's ID in the params, retrieves it and before sending it back to the client it caches it in a Map for future use.
 In case of error return 404.